woeterman94/modheader/README.md

 <img src="https://mod-header.appspot.com/images/ss1.png">

+## Forking and contribution

+Feel free to send pull requests to add new features to ModHeader.
+It will benefit everyone!
+That said, I reserve the rights to reject pull requests that does not seem useful, or if they add too much complexity for very little benefits.

+You may fork and redistribute ModHeader for a small group of friends / colleagues, but please do not impersonate ModHeader, or try to sell it for a profit.
+If  you use ModHeader in any commercial product, please let me know.

 ## Installation

 ModHeader does not require any extra tool for building.
 Simply load the src directory into Chrome / Firefox to start local development.